jsonkuan/hashBubble/README.md

 1. Get an Instagram account and generate an access token.
 Vist http://instagram.com/developer/# for more information.
     1. Add the access token to the hashbubble.config file and save it.

+### Mapreduce guide

+1. In order to run the mapreduce functions the advanced.config file needs to be placed in the same folder as             riak.conf, e.g. dev/dev*/etc/advanced.config.
+The file needs to be edited so that the path points to the location     of the map_reduce.beam file, e.g ~/hashbubble/Backend/ebin/.
+    Important: each node must be restarted when changes are made to the map_reduce.erl file or the advanced.config        file.

+        $ bin/riak-admin erl-reload

 1. Run the backend

     Run the Erlang shell from the repo's BackEnd directory with additional library path and configuration flags